-Perspective | Winning the War on Decorum
+Perspective | Winning the war on decorum

 Even in Loudoun County, beautiful equestrian country, home of the horse-riding, high-tech engineer and one of the wealthiest counties in the country.
-Add in truck drivers, cashiers, teachers, nurses and other blue-collar workers and the county’s median annual household income is still around $130,000.
+Add in truck drivers, cashiers, teachers, nurses and blue-collar workers and the county’s median annual household income is still about $130,000.

-And they are having as much difficulty with the meaning of critical race theory, an intellectual movement that examines systemic racism, and defining gender and explaining how coronavirus is spread as anywhere else.
+And they are having as much difficulty with the meaning of critical race theory, an intellectual movement that examines systemic racism, and defining gender and explaining how the coronavirus is spread as anywhere else.
 Just not as bad as in Florida, where CRT-crazed residents used weed killer to burn “FU” on the lawn of a school board member and falsely reported her to authorities for child abuse.

 Not that bad here.
 Not yet.